General education liceum: Learnings

-To learn in liceum, students have to finish ground school and pass 8-grader exam (E8).
+To learn in liceum, students have to finish primary school and pass 8-grader exam (E8).
 In profiles, there're expanding 2-4 subjects.

 Before graduating from liceum, students take a final exam called a "matura" (equivalent to the A-Level).
 It's a tradition for students of graduating grades and school staff to host and attend a prom called "studniówka" about a 100 days before the exams.

 Subjects teaching in liceum

-As in 2025, in general education liceum are teached these subjects:
+As of 2025, these subjects are taught in a general education liceum: